-We know that bars and restaurants experience a post-holidays dip in business.
+After the holidays, many bars and restaurants experience a dip in business.
 So we want to give our readers and community a reason to continue supporting their favorite cocktail spots—even while participating in Dry January or sticking to a New Year’s resolution to drink less.

-Voting for each individual matchup will take place exclusively on an Edible Memphis Instagram Story poll over an assigned 24-hour period.
+This is a bracket-style competition.
+Voting for each individual matchup will take place exclusively in an Edible Memphis Instagram Story poll over an assigned 24-hour period.

 - January 17-24: Sippin’ on Sixteen

 There are three ways to win: Overall Bracket Winner, Most Tagged Mocktail, and Judges’ Choice.

 Readers are encouraged to tag photos of their mocktails on Instagram throughout the month to be entered to win a $150 gift card to the participating restaurant/bar of their choice.

 Readers who sample all 16 mocktails before January 31 will be invited to cast a vote as an official judge.

 See below for descriptions of the participating restaurants and their signature mocktails.